Migrating Legacy Applications

 app.config.yaml

-: this is the master configuration file.
+, the master configuration file.
 It follows the same principle as the individualext.config.yaml

-: this file describes project definition and various metadata relevant to the project.- It is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
+: file describes project definition and various metadata relevant to the project.- It is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
 Learn more here.

 .aio